dtscherer/Push-HOTSLogs/README.md

 First run the setup.bat file in the Open HOTSLogs Page folder as Administrator.
 The batch file needs Administrator access to create a task in Task Scheduler.

-Then the script will download & silently install Autohotkey from https://autohotkey.com/ This allows you to access the script by pressing Ctrl + Windows Key + H.
+Then the script will download & silently install AutoHotkey (AHK) from https://autohotkey.com/ This allows you to access the script by pressing Ctrl + Windows Key + H.

-The setup file will then set up a task in Task Scheduler to run the AutoHotkey Script by importing the xml file in the folder.
+The setup file will then set up a task in Task Scheduler to run the AHK Script by importing the xml file in the folder.
-This task will cause the AutoHotKey (AHK} script to run at startup.
+This task will cause the AHK script to run at startup and at 6AM just in case it gets closed.

 ----------------------------------------------------